 Many people dream to work from home.
 The idea of getting up and taking a laptop, getting yourself a cup of coffee, and working by sitting on a terrace of your house or in a comfy chair sounds really great.
 Remote work brings many benefits, however, many freelancers working from home soon start complaining that they become frustrated, bored, and need more space than home.

-Working from home requires time to adjusting.
-While in the office, there are only a few little things that can distract you but your home is full of them.
+Working from home requires time to adjust.
+While in the office, there are only a few little things that can distract you, but your home is full of them.
 To get used to work from home and make it productive, one needs to create a routine and know-how to not get distracted by all that comfort.

 Those who work from home usually describe their emotions and feelings in the following way.
 They say they feel disconnected from people, especially those who work from home alone.
 They also say that can’t switch off from work at the end of a working day.
 They say they find getting motivated difficult since working from home makes them feel relaxed.
 Many remote employees complain about not seeing or understanding their progress.